fishsciences/artemis_methods/discussion/future_work.md

 which require a different model parameterization.
 More testing is needed.

-It has been observed that qPCR results in more variable measurements as concentrations of eDNA decrease.
+It is generally known that qPCR results in more variable measurements as concentrations of eDNA decrease.
 During the Beta development stage, we implemented a basic parameterization to allow for this in the model.
-This initial attempt was based on normally distributed errors which increase as concentrations decrease.
-However, the errors appear to be more likely Poisson distributed<!--(citation needed?)-->.
-Initial testing reveals some issues with using normally distributed errors.
+This initial attempt was based on normally-distributed errors which increase as concentrations decrease.
+However, the errors appear to be more likely Poisson-distributed<!--(citation needed?)-->.
+Initial testing reveals some issues with using normally-distributed errors.
 Further work is needed to evaluate and implement the most robust method to model the mechanisms involved.